3DotDev/.NETGuard/README.md

 Warning
 -------------------

-**NETLocker** might make the output un-runnable / unstable or may fail on obfuscating your application.
+**.NETGuard** might make the output un-runnable / unstable or may fail on obfuscating your application.
 Consider this project as an Alpha-alpha-beta version.